evkx/evkx.github.io/content/models/xpeng/g6/g6_rwd_standard_range/_index.md

 ## Performance

-The XPENG G6 RWD Standard Range delivers a solid performance with a maximum power of 218 kW (296 hp / 292 bhp) and a total torque of 440 Nm (325 lb-ft).
-It accelerates from 0 to 100 km/h (0 to 62 mph) in 5.9 seconds and reaches a top speed of 202 km/h (126 mph), making it competitive within its class.
+The XPENG G6 RWD Standard Range offers modest performance with a maximum power of 190 kW (258 hp / 255 bhp) and a total torque of 440 Nm (325 lb-ft).
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 6.9 seconds and has a top speed of 200 km/h (124 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, Range, and Charging

 The high-capacity battery has a gross capacity of 67.0 kWh and a net usable capacity of 66.0 kWh, providing a 1.0 kWh buffer (1.5%) for battery protection.
+Operating at a nominal voltage of 512 volts, it qualifies as an 800-volt battery system.
+This high voltage is pivotal in enabling the system's charging capabilities.
 The Lithium-Ion battery utilizes [LFP technology](../../../../technology/battery/cellchemistry/#lithium-iron-phosphate-battery-lfp), offering both benefits and drawbacks compared to typical NCA/NMC batteries.

 According to the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 435 km (270 miles), with an energy consumption rate of 15.2 kWh/100 km (3 mi/kWh).
 For more details about the range, see real-world data and range listings on this model’s [range and consumption](rangeandconsumption/) page.